hoodcodes/hoodcodes.github.io/java/README.md

+# Java Reference

+### Highlights

+- Created:
+- Created By:
+- Characteristics:

+### Summary Description

-# Java Reference From a C# Developer's Perspective
+### Coming from a C# Developer's Perspective

-This is an opinionated reference on the Java language, however for clarification, I am not going to be bashing this language.
-More just pointing out that I am looking at Java from the perspective of a C# developer.
+This is an likely to be a somewhat opinionated reference on the Java language, however for clarification, I have no desire to bash any technology, let alone this language.
+I must admit I have heard more negative comments about Java than positive, but I am looking to find out for myself the strengths of the language, the finer points, and then understand its limitations.
+Every language has limitations.
+Would Java be a better language for certain applications over other languages?
+But I will be transparent and point out that I am looking at Java from the perspective of a C# developer.
 My interest is to point out the differences between the two languages, showcase strengths and limitations of Java, and provide context and/or background on topics that are interesting to me.

 ### <span style="color: green">Installation of the Java JDK to enable development</span>